mossmatters/KewHybSeqWorkshop/Alignment.md

 `cd ~/phylogenomics_test/`

-`mkdir png`
+`mkdir png_bad`

-`parallel python ~/phylogenomics_examples/brlen_outliers.py fasttree/{}.fasttree.tre --png png/{}.fasttree.png :::: genenames.txt`
+`parallel --tag python ~/phylogenomics_examples/brlen_outliers.py fasttree_badseqs/{}.fasttree.tre --png png_bad/{}.fasttree.png :::: genenames.txt`

 This will generate a PNG file for each gene.
 The script will also print to the screen the identity of all clades with potential long branches.
+The `--tag` option of GNU parallel prints the name of the gene that the branches came from.

+Repeat this now for	 the cleaned alignments:

+`mkdir png_good`

+`parallel --tag python ~/phylogenomics_examples/brlen_outliers.py fasttree/{}.fasttree.tre --png png_good/{}.fasttree.png :::: genenames.txt`

 To view a PNG file via VNC Viewer, use the command `eog` from the Terminal:

-`eog png/geneName.fasttree.png`
+`eog png_good/geneName.fasttree.png`

 Outgroup branches are colored blue, and outlier branches are in red.